Calculates ensemble predictions for species distribution models using custom or implemented methods.

 committee average uses the caret::thresholder function to find the threshold that

-function must use the argument mod, which is the model output from caret package (see
+Custom function (fun) must use the argument mod, which is the model output from

 get_predictions returns the list of all predictions to all scenarios, all species,